-Rumbaugh’s current professional interest include examining how school districts can redevelop their comprehensive leadership preparation programs to include an emphasis on equity, and how Ugandan schools can begin to develop instructional leaders to reform the classroom learning environments.
+Rumbaugh’s current professional interest includes examining how school districts can redevelop their comprehensive leadership preparation programs to include an emphasis on equity and how Ugandan schools can begin to develop instructional leaders to reform the classroom learning environments.
 He is also interested in the leadership required to drive robust school and district improvement efforts.

 Rumbaugh has been married to an amazing woman for over 30 years and is the proud father of three wonderful young women.
 He was born in Atlanta and is a permanent Georgia resident.

-He is the Tier I Program coordinator as well as the director of UCEA’s Center for Urban School Leadership.
+He is the Tier I Program coordinator and the director of UCEA’s Center for Urban School Leadership.